Last Updated on September 9, 2022 by Michelle Ball

-The school district has the burden of proof and no child is mandated to testify.
+The school district has the burden of proof at an expulsion hearing and no student can be forced to testify.

 If the school district attempts to admit evidence which should not be allowed into the expulsion hearing (e.g. evidence from another student who was not there), parents must not stay silent.
 Rather, parents should speak up and ask for it to be disallowed, or if the item was already admitted into evidence, object to it.

-3) Do not get emotional at the hearing if possible
+3) Do not Get Overly Emotional at the Hearing if Possible

 If a parent is the one making the arguments at the expulsion hearing, he or she should attempt to keep strong emotions under control, particularly anger.
 Parents don’t want to alienate whomever is judging the student’s expulsion matter.

 Logic and reason along with persuasion should be used to defend the student.
 Parents should never yell or raise voices, regardless of the frustration level at the school expulsion hearing.